emadalam/mahaul/README.md

 [![github.com](https://img.shields.io/github/last-commit/emadalam/mahaul.svg)](https://github.com/emadalam/mahaul)

 Parse and validate your environment variables easily in Elixir with the following benefits.
-[See more](#why-this-package) for understanding why to use this package.

 * Compile time access guarantees
 * Parsed values with accurate elixir data types
 * Validation of required values before app boot
 * `mix` environment specific defaults and fallbacks

+[Read more](#why-this-package) for understanding why to use this package and its benefits.
 The complete documentation for `mahaul` is [available online at HexDocs](https://hexdocs.pm/mahaul).

 ## Requirements